Skip to main content Skip to search Skip to main navigation

 Serving as subject matter experts, our primary state-level initiatives are as follows:

-• Defend against state-level attempts to ban suppressors
+• Defend against state-level attempts to ban suppressors, threaded barrels, or host-firearms

 • Private ownership (eight states currently banned)